celery/celery/docs/userguide/monitoring.rst

 * **shell**: Drop into a Python shell.

-  The locals will include the ``celery`` variable, which is the current app.
+  The locals will include the ``celery`` variable: this is the current app.
   Also all known tasks will be automatically added to locals (unless the :option:`--without-tasks <celery shell --without-tasks>` flag is set).